MariusVanDerWijden/MariusVanDerWijden.github.io/_posts/2025-11-03-Repricing.md

 ### Important

 - [EIP-8032: Size-Based Storage Gas Pricing](https://eips.ethereum.org/EIPS/eip-8032) decrease gas costs for storage in smaller contracts
-- [EIP-8059: Gas Units Rebase for High-precision Metering](https://eips.ethereum.org/EIPS/eip-8059) anchors the gas cost to a different anchor than currently in order to increase precision.
+- [EIP-8058: Contract Bytecode Deduplication Discount](https://eips.ethereum.org/EIPS/eip-8058) with significant increases in costs for creating state, we can give refunds to duplicated code, which makes up a significant share of contracts.
+- [EIP-2926: Chunk-Based Code Merkleization](https://eips.ethereum.org/EIPS/eip-2926) Introduces code-chunking which allows for initcode and code size increases, something users have been asking for a lot.

 ### Nice-to-Have
-- [EIP-8058: Contract Bytecode Deduplication Discount](https://eips.ethereum.org/EIPS/eip-8058) with significant increases in costs for creating state, we can give refunds to duplicated code, which makes up a significant share of contracts.
-- [EIP-2926: Chunk-Based Code Merkleization](https://eips.ethereum.org/EIPS/eip-2926) Introduces code-chunking which allows for initcode and code size increases.
 -[EIP-8011: Multidimensional Gas Metering](https://eips.ethereum.org/EIPS/eip-8011) lets us meter different resource independently which allows for better control of the key resources.
+- [EIP-8059: Gas Units Rebase for High-precision Metering](https://eips.ethereum.org/EIPS/eip-8059) anchors the gas cost to a different anchor than currently in order to increase precision.

 ### Argue against
 I would argue against the following EIPs:

--[EIP-7971: Hard Limits for Transient Storage](https://eips.ethereum.org/EIPS/eip-7971) this EIP is incompatible with AA unfortunately.
+- [EIP-7971: Hard Limits for Transient Storage](https://eips.ethereum.org/EIPS/eip-7971) this EIP is incompatible with AA unfortunately.
 - [EIP-8053: Milli-gas for High-precision Gas Metering](https://eips.ethereum.org/EIPS/eip-8053) its an alternative to EIP-8059 and I think introducing decimals in the EVM will make the protocol unnecessary complex.
 - [EIP-8057: Inter-Block Temporal Locality Gas Discounts](https://eips.ethereum.org/EIPS/eip-8057) this would enshrine the caching behavior of clients in protocol.
 - [EIP-7923: Linear, Page-Based Memory Costing](https://eips.ethereum.org/EIPS/eip-7923) unnecessarily complicates the memory model and leads to significant redesigns of the EVM implmentations.
+There are also AA implications.

 # Conclusion
 In conclusion, I think repricings are the most important feature to include in Glamsterdam as it will allow us to significantly improve the throughput of Ethereum.
 The EIPs are very easy to implement and while the numbers are not ready yet, we have invested a lot in the testing and benchmarking infrastructure to get them quickly and reliably.